Psykyck/TicketService/README.md

 Each `Seat` object maintains its `SeatStatus` which can be `VACANT`, `HOLD`, or `RESERVED` as well as its seat number which is represented as a `Point` with x and y coordinates, corresponding to its column and row, respectively.

-The venue is filled with a "first fit" algorithm, starting in at `(0, 0)` and moving left to right and then starting over in the first element of the next row if there is any overflow.
+The venue is filled with a "first fit" algorithm, starting at `(0, 0)` and moving left to right and then starting over in the first element of the next row if there is any overflow.
 For example, in a 2x2 venue, a request for a 3 seat hold would return the following seats: `[(0,0), (1,0), (0,1)]`.

 A `seatHolds` map inside the `Venue` object maintains the current list of active reservation holds.
 The map holds the `seatHoldId` as the key and the `SeatHold` object itself as the value to allow for easy retrieval when the `reserveSeats` method is called.
 After creating the `SeatHold` and adding it to the list, a new thread is started to wait for either a notify from the main thread that `reserveSeats` has been called, or a timeout based on the `holdExpiry` variable has occured.
 If the hold expires, the thread access both the seat hold list and the venue's seatmap in a thread-safe way to remove the `SeatHold` from the active list and to change the `SeatStatus` of all the `Seat` objects from `HOLD` to `VACANT`.
 Otherwise, if `reserveSeats` is called, then the `SeatStatus` of each of the seats in the `SeatHold` are changed from `HOLD` to `RESERVED`.
 The `SeatHold` is then removed from the active seat hold list after a successful reservation confirmation.